Aryanchhabra/DeepResearchAI/README.md

 3. **Implementation Options**:
    - **Standard Version**: Uses LangGraph for workflow orchestration (may require specific LangGraph versions)
    - **Simplified Version**: Direct agent implementation without LangGraph (recommended for reliability)

+4. **Web Interface**: A Flask-based web application that provides a user-friendly interface for interacting with the system.

 ## Workflow